17 Signs Your Husband Is Not Attracted to You & What to Do

 -

 Ask!
-Start the day by asking what he needs from you that day or if there is something he needs in general that you can help with.
+Start the day by asking what he needs from you today, or whether there is anything he needs in general that you can help with.
 The best way to know what our spouses need is to ask.

 3. He ignores your needs